mrisher/webxr-reference/webxr-device-api/index.md

 **Non-exclusive session:** A non-immersive presentation in which device tracking information is used to render content on a page.
 This is sometimes referred to as "magic window" mode.
 It enables the viewer to look around a scene by moving the device.

+### Frame of Reference Types

+A frame of reference describes the space or stage in which AR/VR content will be created.
+Each frame of reference implies two facts that you need to be aware of when drawing content.

+* Where is the origin of the coordinate system?
+* What happens to the origin when the viewer moves?

+A frame of reference can be one of three types.

+* `"headModel"`&mdash;The origin is approximately the location of the viewer's head and does not change if the viewer moves.
+* `"eyeLevel"`&mdash;The origin is the viewer's head and moves with the viewer.
+* `"stage"`&mdash;The origin is implied to be the center of the room at floor level and does not change if the viewer moves.

+The `"eyeLevel"` and `"stage"` frames of reference are referred to as 'room scale' frames of reference.

 ### Lifetime of an AR/VR web application

 The lifetime of an AR/VR web application is generally as follows.

 1. Request a _device_ through the API.
 1. If a device is available, do one of two things.
-   * For an exclusive session, _advertise_ the AR/VR functionality to the viewer and prompt the user to enter AR/VR.
-If the user accepts use the user gesture to request a _session_.
+   * For an _exclusive session_, advertise the AR/VR functionality to the viewer and prompt the user to enter AR/VR.
+If the user accepts use the _user gesture_ to request a _session_.
-   * For a non-exclusive session simply request the session.
+   * For a _non-exclusive_ session simply request the session.
+1. Create a _graphics layer_ to provide bitmap images to the device.
 1. Use the session to run a _render loop_, which produces graphical _frames_ and displays them to the device.
-1. Within each frame loop through _views_ and draw content to them.
+1. For each frame loop through its _views_ and draw content to them.
 1. Repeat the render loop until the user decides to exit AR/VR.

 Let's look at each step in detail.